VirusTotal/yara/docs/writingmodules.rst

 the source file, if your module's name is *foo* its source file should be *foo.c*.

-In the *libyara/modules* directory you'll find a *demo.c* file.
-We'll use as our starting point.
+In the *libyara/modules* directory you'll find a *demo.c* file we'll use as our starting point.
 The file looks like this:

 .. code-block:: c